BernieHuang2008/HackerDomination/game/maps/ZERO/cities/Social Engineering/assets/manual.md

 2. Reset the password of 'root' user
 3. Close the shell, another hacker will check the server later

+## Key Info
+- The server can be accessed via SSH
+- There's a `"guest"` account on the server, password is `"guest"`

 ## Knowledge about Social Engineering
 Social engineering is to use some public informations to get more information, even private information.